olabisiadewunmi673-design/Bookshop/README_DEPLOY.md

-# Learning Hub - Deployed to GitHub Pages
+# Olabisi's Bookshop - Deployed to GitHub Pages

-This is the deployed version of the Learning Hub application.
+This is the deployed version of the Olabisi's Bookshop application.

 ## Development Files